Startups made easy. Sorted.

 How to raise £250K in SEIS starting now

-The SEIS rules are applied on the date that the shares are issued.
+And SEIS rules are applied on the date the shares are issued.

-So… what if you could raise investment now and only issue the shares after 6 April 2023… Is it possible to do that…?
+So… what if you could raise investment now and take advantage of the new £250,000 limit… Is it possible to do that…?

-So, here’s a quick list of things you can do to take advantage of the new rules right now, and the limitations and things to watch out for:
+Here’s a list of things you can do to take advantage of the new rules right now, and the limitations and things to watch out for:

 How to use SeedFASTs to raise £250,000 in SEIS starting today